 Several soldiers won bravery or meritorious service awards.
 Arthur Herbert Dow was Mentioned-in-Despatches in 1916 and awarded the Military Cross in 1918; William Frederick Field Hehr posthumously received the Military Medal in 1916; and Benjamin George Wuchatsch was Mentioned-in-Despatches and awarded the Military Medal in 1918.

 One soldier, Norman Albert Groening, was taken Prisoner of War.
 He received a gunshot wound and was captured in France in April 1917.
 He was imprisoned in Germany and remained there until the end of the war, when he was repatriated to Australia.

 Another soldier, Ernie Lehmann from Epping, brought back an English war bride when he returned in 1919.
 They married in London in April 1919, having presumably met when Ernie was evacuated to England in 1917, with a severe gunshot wound to his left leg.

 In July 1919, when Ray Wuchatsch returned from the war, he and other local soldiers were given a welcome home at the Bena Hall.
 One soldier responded on their behalf.
 He stated that some parcels they received from Australia contained gum leaves, which would be put in a heap, then burned to remind them of home.
 Home for them, including Ray and other German-Australians, was where the gum trees grew, not the lindens.

-The information included in this study was obtained from the National Archives of Australia (1st AIF Personnel Dossiers, Applications for Enlistment, Military Intelligence files); Australian War Memorial (Rolls of Honour, Red Cross Files, Unit Histories); National Library of Australia (Trove newspapers); Ancestry.com; and my personal correspondence files (1982-2017) with relatives of Westgarthtown’s soldiers.
+The information included in this study was obtained from the National Archives of Australia (1st AIF Personnel Dossiers, Applications for Enlistment, Military Intelligence and Repatriation files); Australian War Memorial (Rolls of Honour, Red Cross Files, Unit Histories); National Library of Australia (Trove newspapers); Ancestry.com; and my personal correspondence files (1982-2017) with relatives of Westgarthtown’s soldiers.